 If you are taking the simple carbohydrate approach, then you will just eat an easily digestible breakfast before heading out (think bagel, banana, or oatmeal) before your long run.

-Generally, with simple carbs you’ll want to begin taking them about an hour into your run and then around every 40-45 minutes thereafter.
+Generally, with simple carbs you’ll want to begin taking them about 30 minutes – 45 minutes into your run and then around every 30 – 45 minutes thereafter.
 However, this is just a guideline and it’s best to experiment to see what works best for your body.
 With simple sugar intake comes the insulin spike, as discussed in this article from Harvard Health.
-Once you start taking in you’ll need to continue to keep that energy “high.”
+Once you start taking carbs in, you’ll need to continue to keep that energy “high.”

 Both of these drinks offer the perfect mix of energy (carbs), electrolytes (salt, etc.) and hydration (you mix them with water).
 Basically, if this is what you choose, you don’t need anything else.
 And that’s why it’s what I use!
 Their ingredients are not the same, but have a similar profile.